 Preparing Your Child for the Separation While You Birth the New Baby

-Many women worry about leaving their older child if they go to the hospital to give birth to their baby.
+If you're expecting a baby, and you already have one (or more) children, then your birth plans have an extra layer of complication.
+Many women worry about leaving their older child while they're giving birth to their new baby.
 It doesn’t help that labor is unpredictable in both timing and length, making it even harder to prepare a child who is often little more than a baby himself.

-How do we prepare our older baby, toddler or preschooler for this separation from mom, and maybe even from home?
+How can you prepare your older baby, toddler or preschooler for this separation from mom, and maybe even from home?

 Your little one might well have a hard time during your absence from her.
 But a close relationship with you will give her a strong foundation, and provide the buffer she needs to recover quickly.

-2. Pick the person who will take care of your little one while you are having the baby, and start working with that person to prepare your child.
+2. Select the person who will take care of your little one while you are having the baby now, and start working with that person to prepare your child.

 3. Don’t try to get your child used to separation in general by leaving her with other people frequently.

 That will just traumatize her and make her clingy.
 The goal is not to help her get used to separation and being with random people, because that is not how attachment works.
 The goal is to help her build a relationship with your designated person, whoever it will be, so that person can calm her during your absence.
 The only thing that will help her cope with your absence is the presence of someone she trusts.

 4. Your goal is to help your designated person learn to calm your child.

 It's ok if your little one cries.
 What matters is that he has someone to comfort him while he cries, who won't just leave him to cry himself to sleep.
 Kids can make it through anything if they have someone to give them love and empathy.

 5. Start preparing your little one by talking